 It might not be obvious on the surface, but the Columbia River can feel like a scene from “Finding Nemo” for some fish in the river.
 Young salmon and steelhead are born in the river – or surrounding tributaries – and spend time growing in the area before migrating to their home in the Pacific Ocean.
 But they have lots of predators trying to disrupt their long journey to the saltwater.

-These young fish use off-channel marshland to eat, grow and hide from these predators.
+These young fish use off-channel wetlands and marshland to eat, grow and hide from these predators.
 Unfortunately, local biologists have discovered that we don’t have enough off-channel habitat for these migrating fish, especially in the Portland-metro area.

 In the last year, the Port partnered with the Army Corps of Engineers and the Columbia River Estuary Study Taskforce (CREST) on two projects to create more access to marshland for salmon and steelhead.

 Our first project, completed in the fall of 2019, took place on Government Island.
 Owned by the Port, Government Island is located near the Portland International Airport and features approximately 2,000 acres of open space for wildlife and limited recreation.
 CREST led the project on behalf of the Bonneville Power Administration to reconnect 289 acres of off-channel habitat on the island to the Columbia River – allowing our own little Nemo’s in the river to access the resources of an inland lake and grow stronger.

 CREST work crews removed a large metal water-control structure, an old dock and 35 pilings to completely restore fish passage to Jewett Lake on the island.
 Their work was much needed on this stretch of the river, which is highly developed with cities, highways and levee systems – leaving little existing habitat opportunities.